 Sanjūbishitsunagi

-Because the water plant looks like a squished square, which resembles a rhombus, its name is used to refer to the lookalike shape.
+Because the water plant looks like a squished square, and therefore a rhombus, its name is used to refer to the lookalike shape.

-This sashiko pattern belongs to the moyōzashi patterns and though it takes a little longer to stitch, it's a pattern that you don't come across as often and don't easily grow tired of.
+This sashiko pattern belongs to the moyōzashi patterns and though it takes a little longer to stitch, it's a pattern that you don't come across very often.
+For me that means that I don't easily grow tired of it.

 This is a little like calling the plant "squishy" and then you call all rhombi squishy instead of giving them a name of their own.
 Oh, and of course you need to come up with a new complicated letter to refer to the plant: 菱.
 Source